Skip to main content

 Step 1: Calculate the EIP712 hash

-Calculate the Safe EIP712 hash for the UserOp
+Calculate the Safe EIP712 hash for the UserOp.

 const userOpHash = SafeAccount.getUserOperationEip712Hash(